 For example, say you had a ratio of 10:1.
-What this means, is that for every 10dB you go over the threshold, the resulting signal will be squished down to a 1dB increase.
+This means that for every 10dB you go over the threshold, the resulting signal will be squished down to a 1dB increase.
 The lower your ratio, the less aggressive it is. – Credit to M K for correction.
 The higher your ratio, the more “aggressively” you are compressing.
 Remember, this scale is logarithmic in nature.
 Aggressive numbers are blunt instruments and are extremely noticeable to listeners who are paying close attention to the audio.

 For voice compression, you actually want something along the lines of 8:1 or 6:1 or even something like two separate compressors at 2:1 and 3:1 to bring it down in steps.
 This gives you a bit more control over the signal, and you can actually get better results when splitting your compressor into multiple stages.
 However, this does result in a higher processing overhead.

-These values are less important than the Threshold and Ratio, but they still help in increasing or reducing the subtlety of the filter to make it less obvious to your audience.
-The Attack will determine the “fade in” effect of the compressor, or how fast it ramps up to enact its full volume reduction capability.
+These values are less important than the threshold and ratio, but they still help increase or reduce the filter’s subtlety to make it less obvious to your audience.
+The Attack will determine the “fade in” effect of the compressor or how fast it ramps up to enact its full volume reduction capability.
 The Release will determine the “Fade out” effect, or how long the compressor will remain in full effect before fading back to the original volume.

 As for the Output Gain, think of that as a mic booster or reducer.
 The gain setting will determine the initial volume that the compressor returns to.
 Ideally, this should be zero unless you have no other way of becoming audible to your audience.

-Finally, Sidechain, or ducking, will allow you to select an audio signal for your compressor to listen to and will affect that signal as well.
+Finally, Sidechain, or ducking, will allow you to select an audio signal for your compressor to listen to and will also affect that signal.
 The sidechain source is used to monitor a problematic audio signal and will enact the compressor to suppress the audio volume when input is detected from that source.
 This ensures the overall sound output isn’t drowning out your voice, for example.

 Why You Need the Obs Compressor Filter or Equivalent VST Filter